-INTRODUCTION
+INTRODUCTION .
+1

-SUSTAINABLE D EVELOPMENT BONDS
+SUSTAINABLE D EVELOPMENT BONDS 3

-SOURCES AND U SES 6
+SOURCES AND U SES 5

-PLAN OF FINANC CING 6
+ING

-DESCRIPTION OF THE 2022 BONDS 12
+DESCRIPTION OF THE 2023 BONDS 10

-SECURITY FOR T HE BONDS 17
+SECURITY FOR T HE BONDS 15

-THE PROGRAM 28

-THE CORPORATI ON 35
+ON

-BONDS OUTSTAN NDING UNDER THE PROGRAM 42
+NDING UNDER THE PROGRAM

-NO LITIGATION.
-43
+NO LITIGATION 41

-TAX MATTERS 43

 THE STATE

-LEGALITY OF TH IE BONDS FOR INVESTMENT AND DEPOSIT 45
+LEGALITY OF TH E BONDS FOR INVESTMENT AND DEPOSIT 48

-UNDERWRITING 45

 MATTERS

-ΓEMENTS
+EMENTS

 SCLOSURE

 MATION

-MISCELLANEOU S 52
+MISCELLANEOU: S 55

-, pper ip ii.

 APPENDIX A Definitions of Certain Terms

 APPENDIX B Summary of Certain Provisions of the Resolutions B-1

 APPENDIX C Audited Financial Statements of the Corporation for Fiscal Year Ended

-October 31, 2021, including as Schedule 5 supplemental information ~ .
+October 31, 2022, including as Schedule 5 supplemental information ~ .

 related to the Housing Impact Bond Program

-APPENDIX D Proposed Form of Opinion of Bond Counsel to the Corporation D-1
+APPENDIX D Proposed Form of Opinion of Bond Counsel to the Corporation

 APPENDIX E Book-Entry Only System E-1